dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3241: A societal commitment to mutual support is essential.
+### T3241: It calls for contributing abilities and providing for those in need.

 |Support|
 |---|